knoxite/website/content/docs/guide/content.md

 Note that `verify` does not check if your repository contains any extra files.
 It also does not check the integrity of the index file.

-You can check the integrity of an repo, an volume or an snapshot.
+You can check the integrity of a repo, volume, or snapshot.

-To verify an whole repository, just use:
+To verify an entire repository, just use:

 ```
 $ knoxite verify